raspberryvalley/docker-mkdocs/README.md

 **Notes**:

 * We assume you are in a directory where a valid MkDocs site is
 * **$(pwd)** expands the current directory.
 There are issues in Windows doing this.
-In such a case, expand to the full path in the command-line
+In such a case, expand to the full path in the command-line.
+It can be of interest, that if you use this expansion inside a PowerShell script, it will work.

 ```bash
 docker run -it -v c:\somedirectory\somesite:/mysite mkdocs build